Written in November 2015:

 Although I’ve calmed and matured a bit in my mid twenties now, I certainly am no stranger to the wild side, and those past experiences as a teen in particular have been real learning curves, both in general and with diabetes.

 In Britain we have a big social drinking culture, you are born and then there is beer.
-This is partly how the British Empire conquered the world, we had a few and decided places like Canada would be interesting.
-So especially over here adolescents with diabetes have to learn fast.

 For me when I was a teen it was difficult.
 At that time I was learning the diabetes ropes independently as an adult.
 I was also misinformed about my insulin management – being told to inject a certain amount of insulin for each meal time following a switch from mixed insulin to basal and bolus, not carbohydrate counting for the meal itself.